getgrav/grav-learn/pages/17/13.security/07.trusted-host/doc.md

 This is the broadest fix.
 It sets a trusted base address for the whole site, not just for emails, so it also makes other absolute links consistent.

-In the admin, go to **Configuration → System → URLs → Custom Base URL** and enter your full site address, for example:
+In the admin, go to **Configuration → System → Advanced → Custom Base URL** and enter your full site address, for example:

 ```
 https://www.example.com